Saint-Nazaire submarine base: Design

 The base is 300 m long, 130 m wide and 18 m high, amounting to a 39000 sqm surface on the ground, and a volume of concrete of 480000 m3.
 The roof is 8 m deep, featuring four layers: the first one is a 3.5 m sheet of reinforced concrete; the second is a 35 cm granite and concrete layers; the third is a 1.7 m layer of reinforced concrete, and the fourth, is a "Fangrost" layer of steel beams, 1.40 m deep.
 The roof is dotted with anti-aircraft weaponry, machine guns and mortars.

 The base offers 14 submarine pens.
 Pens 1 through 8 are dry docks, 92 m long and 11 m wide; pens 9 through 14 are simple docks, 62 m long and 17 m wide, each holding two submarines.

 Between pens 5 and 6, and 12 and 13, are two areas giving access to the upper levels of the base.

 The base was equipped with 62 workshops, 97 magazines, 150 offices, 92 dormitories for submarine crews, 20 pumps, 4 kitchens, 2 bakeries, two electrical plants, one restaurant and a hospital.

 Defence

 On the roof is one completed and one uncompleted M19 Maschinengranatwerfer automatic 5 cm mortar bunker.

 The Ville-Port

 The zone of the base was abandoned for a long time.
 In 1994, the municipality of Saint-Nazaire decided to re-urbanise the base, in a project name Ville-Port (lit: "city-harbour").

-The base now features several museums, including a mockup of a transatlantic liner called the Escal'Atlantic, and the French submarine Espadon.
+The base now features several museums, including a mockup of a transatlantic liner called the Escal'Atlantic, and the French submarine Espadon, built in 1960.